shadowg9/momoblog/content/projects/homelab/_index.md

 Captured username & password
 <img src=https://image-ms.s3.us-east-1.amazonaws.com/lat13.png></img>

 I will be using an open-source project called Evil-WinRM which is a command-line tool that provides remote shell access to Windows machines over WinRM.
-This technique allows us to spawn a shell by levergaing insecure protocols and outdated software packages with known exploits.
+This technique allows us to spawn a shell by leveraging insecure protocols and outdated software packages with known exploits.
 Using this tool, it will allow me to log into the Windows 11 Client Virtual Machine.

 Evil-WinRM Help Page
 <img src=https://image-ms.s3.us-east-1.amazonaws.com/lat14.png></img>